kubernetes/enhancements/keps/sig-scheduling/3521-pod-scheduling-readiness/README.md

 https://github.com/kubernetes/kubernetes/pull/97058/files#diff-7826f7adbc1996a05ab52e3f5f02429e94b68ce6bce0dc534d1be636154fded3R246-R282
 -->

-Appropriate tests will be added in Alpha.
-See [Test Plan](#test-plan) for more details.
+Appropriate tests have been added in the integration tests.
+See [Integration tests](#integration-tests) for more details.

 ### Rollout, Upgrade and Rollback Planning